Lazr1026/regionchange/docs/home.md

 ## Region Changing
 1. Format your console.
 Yes this is required.
 I'll explain why later (scroll down).
-1. Pair a gamepad and get to the point where you set up a network in the Initial Setup, then shut down.
+1. Pair a gamepad and get to after the point where you set up a network in the Initial Setup, then shut down.
 1. Load the recovery_menu with UDPIH.
 1. Start wupserver in the recovery_menu.
 1. Open the command line/terminal where you saved `wupclient.py`